 English is the language of instruction at Assiniboine.
 All applicants educated outside of Canada or in a country not on the test exempt list are expected to meet the English language proficiency requirement.
 See assiniboine.net/elp for more information.

 Many agencies where students are placed for practicum experience require students to disclose convictions for any offenses.
-In some instances, applicants with a criminal record or listed on the child abuse registry may be unable to complete the program.
+In some instances, applicants with a criminal record or listed on the Child Abuse Registry and/or the Adult Abuse Registry may be unable to complete the program.
 If you fall into one of these categories, please contact the School of Health & Human Services prior to applying.

 Careers & Connections